ewoo14/Internet_Programming/README.md

 ```

 ## Warning!
-First of all, you have to unzip node_modules in client folder!!!
+First of all, you have to unzip 'node_modules.zip' in client folder!!!

 And when you running backend server, if error occurs like bcrypt,
 ```